odys-z/x-visual/README.md

 ## test (without server)

-The proect uses Mocha and Chai for test, import like this.
+The project uses Mocha and Chai for testing, imports like this.

 ```
     import chaiStats from 'chai-stats'
 ```

 To build and test

 ~~~
     npm run build
     npm test